RAS-University/robotic-courses/docs/interfaces-for-HRI.md

   <input type="radio" name="q5-fk" value="option3"> both of the above options<br>

   <button type="button" onclick="checkMCQ('q5-fk', 'option2',
-    'Correct!
-Tablets have the advantage that they can display a rendering of the scene from the robot’s point of view.', 'Incorrect.
+    'Correct answer!
+Tablets have the advantage that they can display a rendering of the scene from the robot’s point of view.', 'Incorrect answer!
 Although joysticks are limited in what can be transferred, they can still do better than tablets.
 (They can communicate the desired motion even in 6D.)')">
     Check Answer
   </button>